lohvht/mod-random-suffix/README.md

 <b>Make sure to support the main project:
 https://github.com/azerothcore/azerothcore-wotlk/</b>

 This module adds in more random custom suffixes and includes a system where all items can roll these new custom random suffixes.
+This module began as a mere fork of the original [mod-random-enchants](https://github.com/azerothcore/mod-random-enchants) with more hardcoded enchants but grew to one where random custom suffixes with actual stat calculations being shown on the clientside.

 It taps on several patches on both the server-side and client-side to get `ItemRandomSuffix.dbc` to show meaningful stats shown when looking at items items in-game (i.e. proper stat calculation via allocation points), as well as actual suffix names on items.

 ## Important Note
-This module makes use of client patching and modification.
+This module also makes use of client patching and modification.
 It is recommended to use a [clean unmodified enUS WoW client](https://www.chromiecraft.com/en/downloads/).
 A patcher for the WoW client is provided under the `patcher-WoWClient` folder taken from this [forum link](https://model-changing.net/index.php?app=downloads&module=downloads&controller=view&id=314&tab=details) which will remove signature checks, allowing for us to include custom suffixes with names and correct stat calculations on the WoW client side.
 Do keep a backup of the unmodified client just in case.

 ## Installation
 1. Apply the `acore-modrandomsuffix.patch` to your azerothcore source code.
 There are multiple ways to achieve this.
 You can do it using git via this command: